 If you wish to make a CTP claim, the law requires you to sign a statement giving authority for your CTP Insurer to obtain information relevant to processing and assessing your claim.
-This authority to obtain information is found on page 9 of the Injury Claim Form.
+This authority to obtain information is included in the Injury Claim Form and Fatality Claim Form.

-The law also requires the CTP Insurer to take reasonable steps to inform you when and why they are using this authority, at least seven business days before its use.
-They must provide you with copies of the information they have collected within 21 days of them having received it.
-The authority remains in place until your claim is resolved or you revoke your authority, but you cannot revoke it for at least six months after signing.
+The Regulator Rules require a CTP Insurer to take reasonable steps to inform you when and why they are using this authority, at least seven business days before its use.
+They must provide you with copies of the information they have collected within 21 days of them receiving it.
+The authority remains in place until your claim is resolved.

 CTP Insurers and their representatives must comply with Commonwealth privacy laws including the Australian Privacy Principles and the requirements set by the CTP Regulator when collecting, storing and disclosing your personal information.

 CTP Insurers must only disclose your information if the use or disclosure is: